velartrill/velartrill.github.io/orig/kestrel.md

 _"Lahi narai elena risesh, surin!"_ Nishuin bows deeply, returning the gesture and then clasping her hands together. _"Mol mase.
 Niltasha shirane."_

-Soshten steps back, eyes widening. _"Shos."_ She glances at me.
+Soshten steps back, blinking in surprise. _"Ehe, shos."_ She glances at me.
 "Kess.
 Something's up."

 I stare blearily at the two women.
 "Up?
 What…?"

 Nishuin hesitates for a moment, then crosses the threshold.
 Soshten reacts immediately and violently, grabbing Nishuin by the throat and shoving her against a wall with her free hand. _"Nishi!"_ she erupts, sounding genuinely *furious.* _"Hal shose!?"_

 That's worth at least a cup or two of deep black tea.
 Before I know it I'm on my feet, momentarily disoriented as I try to compensate for a war wound my suit is already compensating for.
 I catch myself and close the distance to the two _rantashar._ "What the *fuck* has gotten into you, Soshi?"
 I demand.
 She spares me a dumbfounded glance.
-"I thought I was supposed to be the crazy one here--"
+"You know she's a friendly, right?
+Fuck, I thought I was supposed to be the crazy one here--"

 Nishuin has her hands up, as if in a gesture of surrender.
 "Peace, peace.
 Do not fault her, ambassador; she acted only to protect the sanctity of your ho-- your, eh, hm, r-residence?
 I acted in haste when I should have communicated.
 The blame is mine."